nexusminduicomponents/Import-Wizard/README.md

 # Import-Wizard
-Explore how to streamline data import in Dataverse with a custom-built Import Wizard for Model-Driven Apps.
+Explore how to streamline data import in Dataverse with a custom-built Import Wizard for Model-Driven Apps using Custom Pages.

 #### Example